 Smart Strategies with Google Ads

-Modern contextual advertising is pay per click, which is most likely to bring the target lead to the advertiser, and in some cases lead to conversion.
+Modern PPC advertising is pay per click, which is most likely to bring the target lead to the advertiser, and in some cases lead to conversion.

 The bidding strategy is the setting that determines how you pay and what you pay for.
 When creating the first advertising campaign, the system offers to choose the strategy for you.